Examination Questions

 What should I do if the name on my Candidate Status Report doesn’t match the name on my ID?

-The name on your Candidate Status Report must be an exact match of the name on the two forms of identification you plan to use at the test center.
+Your name on your Candidate Status Report must exactly match the name on the two forms of identification you bring to the test center.
 If it doesn’t and you don’t address the issue before your exam day:

 • You won't be allowed into the test center